 Brewery Automation & Flow Meters for Orlison Brewing

 Brewery automation engineering provide quick reboot of local brewery.
-They're now one of the preeminent brewing companies in Eastern Washington.

 During Orlison’s new venture, CFI has been involved in a number of projects.
 We developed a newly engineered central operations station that went online in early 2009.
 The station provided brewery automation controls to monitor sensors throughout the facility for temperature and pressure within the mash outlets, kettles, runoffs, and other vital equipment.
 Pumps and agitators where controlled by a variety of Schneider Electric Square D variable frequency drives (VFD) in conjunction with Allen-Bradley motor circuit protectors.
 The panel was also designed for anticipated future growth within the facility.